Kamil-Bisbis/short-signal-rf/README.md

 # short-signal-rf

+## Introduction

 Welcome!
 I built this stock market machine learning app locally in Spring 2023 using Python, scikit-learn, and pandas to help my team's performance in the GCEE Stock Market Game.
 The core idea was a short-signal classifier: given a stock's recent technical data, predict whether opening a short position is likely to be profitable within a defined time window.

-At the time, my team and I believed the aggressive growth of 2022 was due for a correction.
+At the time, my team and I believed the aggressive growth of 2021 was still due for correction.
 The Federal Reserve was aggressively hiking rates, valuations in growth and tech names had stretched well beyond historical norms during 2020-2021, and the conditions that drove that expansion (near-zero rates, pandemic liquidity) were reversing.

 We were already planning on shorting going into that period regardless.
 This model helped with identifying *which* names had the technical profile of a stock that had run up too far and was likely to give back gains within a short window.

-In 10 weeks, we grew our portfolio from $100,000 to ~$190,000 which lead to a 1st place finish out of 200 teams in Fulton County (Atlanta) and a 4th place finish out of 3,000 teams in Georgia in the GCEE Stock Market Game.
+In 10 weeks, we grew our portfolio from $100,000 to ~$190,000 which led to a 1st place finish out of 200 teams in Fulton County (Atlanta) and a 4th place finish out of 3,000 teams in Georgia in the GCEE Stock Market Game.

 I'm uploading this publicly now after cleaning it up, adding documentation, and improving the methodology.
 The core short-signal logic is the same as what I ran at the time; the main changes are better labeling (triple-barrier instead of a naive direction label), a proper walk-forward cross-validation setup to avoid data leakage, and a cleaner project structure.